CME Group's second-quarter lagged the Zacks Consensus Estimate and

-per contract.
-Modest capital position and diverse
+marred the margins.
+A modest capital position and diverse

-exchange-traded business through strategic alliances, meaningful
+cross-sell its core exchange-traded business through strategic

-acquisitions, newer product initiatives along with its global
+alliances, meaningful acquisitions, newer product initiatives and

 Formed in 2007 by the merger of the Chicago Mercantile Exchange